ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 $ mv thunderbird /opt
 $ sudo ln -s /opt/thunderbird/thunderbird /usr/local/bin/thunderbird
 ```
 Then run the **thunderbird** app and click on Set Up an Existing Email.
-Adding the password that we received earlier and connecting
+Adding the password that we received earlier and connecting.

 ![Untitled](/assets/N-RedTeamCC/Untitled%207.png)

 Once connected, we will find the following message: